amingilani/blog-old/_posts/2014-09-05-never-lose-2fa-backup-codes-again.md

 This works because Gmail ignores anything after the `+` sign after your username.
 You can send an email to `you+anything@gmail.com` and the email will always show up in your inbox.

-Freebie: When signing up for dodgy websites, use `you+dodgysite@gmail.com` as your email address.
-That way if they leak your email address to spammers, you can always set a filter to direct all mail to that email address into your Spam.
+*Freebie: When signing up for dodgy websites, use `you+dodgysite@gmail.com` as your email address.
+That way if they leak your email address to spammers, you can simply set a filter to direct all mail to that email address into your Spam.*